A Simple Method for Predicting Covariance Matrices of Financial Returns: Portfolio performance

 This portfolio will have ex-ante volatility $\sigma^\mathrm{tar}$.
 Note that the cash weight can be either positive (when it dilutes the portfolio volatility) or negative (when it leverages the portfolio volatility to the desired level).
 The target volatility $\sigma^\text{tar}$ should be chosen so as to avoid portfolios that are either too diluted or too leveraged.

 \paragraph{Mean variance portfolio.} The last portfolio we consider is a basic mean-variance portfolio, defined as the solution of the convex optimization problem

 with variable $w$, where $\hat{r}_t$ is the predicted mean return vector at time $t$.
-The subvector $w_{1:n}$ gives the weights of the non-cash assets.
+The vector $w$ gives the weights of the non-cash assets and $c$ denotes the cash weight.
+The non-cash and cash weights are limited by $w_{\min}, w_{\max}$ and $c_{\min}, c_{\max}$, respectively.
 This portfolio does not need cash dilution, since it includes cash in its construction.
 (If $\sigma^\text{tar}$ is chosen appropriately, it will have ex-ante risk $\sigma^\text{tar}$.)
 The mean-variance portfolio depends not only on a covariance estimate, but also a return estimate.
 For this we use one of the simplest possible return estimates, a EWMA of the realized returns.

-\section{Data sets and experimental setup}
+\chapter{Data sets and experimental setup}

-We illustrate our methods on three different data sets: a set of $49$ industry portfolios, a set of $25$ stocks, and a set of $5$ factor returns, each augmented with cash (with the historical risk-free interest rate).
+We illustrate our method on three different data sets: a set of $49$ industry portfolios, a set of $25$ stocks, and a set of $5$ factor returns, each augmented with cash (with the historical risk-free interest rate).
 For each data set we show results for six covariance predictors.
 Everything needed to reproduce the results is available online at \begin{quote}

 \url{https://github.com/cvxgrp/cov_pred_finance}. \end{quote}